Temple Beth Elohim (Georgetown, South Carolina)

-Temple Beth Elohim is a Reform synagogue located at 230 Screven Street in Georgetown, South Carolina.
+Temple Beth Elohim is a Reform Jewish synagogue located at 230 Screven Street in Georgetown, South Carolina, in the United States.

+Early history

-In the early 1760s, Abraham Cohen (1739-1800) and his younger brother Solomon Cohen Sr. (1757-1835), were the first Portuguese Jews (Sephardim) to arrive and settle in Georgetown (Parish) District, South Carolina.
-Moses Cohen (1709-1762) their father, emigrated to colonial America with a small group of impoverished Portuguese Jews, with eldest son Abraham age ten, circa 1750 from London, England into Charleston, South Carolina.
-Moses Cohen was the first religious leader of the small congregation of Jews, known as Kahal Kadosh Beth Elohim.
+In the early 1760s, Abraham Cohen (1739–1800) and his younger brother Solomon Cohen Sr. (1757–1835), were the first Portuguese Jews (Sephardim) to arrive and settle in Georgetown (Parish) District, South Carolina.
+Moses Cohen (1709–1762) their father, emigrated to colonial America with a small group of impoverished Portuguese Jews, with eldest son Abraham age ten, circa 1750 from London, England into Charleston.
+Moses Cohen was the first religious leader of the small congregation of Jews, known as Kahal Kadosh Beth Elohim in Charlestown.
 They used old established Portuguese Rituals used in Bevis Marks, the place of worship for Sephardim in London.
-Charles Patrick Daly in his work; The Settlement of the Jews in North America wrote, "They formed themselves into a religious society in 1750, worshipping for seven years in a small wooden house in Union near Queen Street, each year bringing an accession to their numbers".